prathameshrjalgaonkar/Sales-Insights-Project/README.md

 - **Data Visualization**: Providing intuitive and user-friendly dashboards to enable strategic decisions.

 ## Visual Overview
 The project included interactive dashboards such as sales trends, KPIs, and other key performance insights that improved sales strategy formulation.
-Below is an example of the dashboard visualization using **Microsoft Power BI**:
+Below is a Screenshot of the dashboard visualization using **Microsoft Power BI**:

 ![Screenshot 2024-10-07 201148](https://github.com/user-attachments/assets/384952e2-6a42-4a09-b54f-a4019a161be7)